Set Current Location

 This museum houses the world's largest indoor model railroad, along with many other exciting exhibits.
 The museum's aim is to preserve the history of model railroading and to educate the public on its varied aspects.
 There's a toy train gallery as well while another area of the museum is dedicated to four large-scale models depicting the main railroads of the Southwest.
 A gift shop offers t-shirts, overalls and books.
 Note that the first Tuesday of the month is free for San Diego County residents.

 These hands-on science and technology exhibits open a window into the future.
 Take a multi-sensory simulated space mission and encounter a rogue comet.
-Also on site, the world's first Omnimax Theater is a dome 10 times larger than a typical movie screen.
-If all that activity and education makes you hungry, hop into the museum's Galileo Cafe for a snack or sandwich.
+Also found here is the world's first Omnimax Theater, a dome 10 times larger than a typical movie screen.
+If the exploration of the science center makes you hungry, pay a visit to the museum's Galileo Cafe for a snack or a cup of coffee.

 History, food and fun are all within easy walking distance of the Old Town.
 Father Serra established the first mission here more than 225 years ago; Kit Carson helped to raise the first American flag in 1846.
 Now there are 37 restaurants and entertainment is abundant with artisans, dancers, galleries, hotels, mariachis, professional theatre and shops.
 Most restaurants and shops accept major credit cards.
 You can access this area from Interstate-5 by taking the Old Town Avenue exit, driving east and turning left on San Diego Avenue.